Nakilon/tracereplay/README.md

 ```
 The program will run several times slower because it's tracing, and in the end there will be a local file `./temp.htm`, that you open in browser and move the mouse around to see traces with call counts, smth like this:
 <img width="1566" height="668" alt="image" src="https://github.com/user-attachments/assets/eec14dc0-d79d-430a-8341-c1b94cb2b96c" />
-In this specific example on first glance there isn't much we can do because it's about how a third-party gem works, but in your code you might discover own algorithm mistakes or that there is some slow pre- or post- execution step.
+In this specific usage example we may decide to reduce the number of `#random_example` calls to the third-party gem we use.
+It may also give a hint that there is some mistake in your algorithm, or explain that big time of time (the width of the page that you hover with your mouse) is some slow pre- or post- execution step.